tonal-discord/Reimagining-Breath/Live-Video-Magnification/README.md

 ## Using the program
 TLDR:
+1. Download the [release](https://github.com/kujaw077/senior-design-project/releases/download/v1.0.0/Re-Imagining.Breath.v1.0.0.zip)(also shown on right side under "Releases")
+2. Extract
-1. Open rvm.exe <(or Linux version)>
+3. Open rvm.exe
-2. Press "OK" or change options if you desire
+4. Press "OK" or change options if you desire
-3. Switch magnification type box to "Laplace"
+5. Switch magnification type box to "Laplace"
-4. The "CSV output" checkbox outputs the breath values to a CSV file called "out.csv" in the same directory as the executable when checked.
+6. The "CSV output" checkbox outputs the breath values to a CSV file called "out.csv" in the same directory as the executable when checked.
 The file will not delete or clear itself.
-5. The "Toggle magnified view" button switches the preview from magnified motion to the contours which are used to track (motion) breathing
+7. The "Toggle magnified view" button switches the preview from magnified motion to the contours which are used to track (motion) breathing

 The following is taken from the program's original source found at link above.